jmcnamara/XlsxWriter/dev/docs/source/bugs.rst

 --------------------------------------------------------------------------

-In Excel, charts created from :ref:`Worksheet Tables <tables>` have a limitation where the data series name, if specifed, must refer to a cell within the table.
+In Excel, charts created from :ref:`Worksheet Tables <tables>` have a limitation where the data series name, if specified, must refer to a cell within the table.

 To workaround this Excel limitation you can specify a user defined name in the